Jebel Sahaba: Injured adult male (JS 31)

 The second case, JS 31, focuses on the remains of a probable male over 30 years old based on his heavy dental wear and bone remodeling.
 Seventeen lithic artefacts found in situ were in direct association with his skeletal remains, with two embedded in the bone and fifteen within the physical space of the body.
 The embedded chips were originally found in the seventh cervical vertebra and in the left pubis, with the bone around both lithics showing severe reactive changes.
 Unfortunately, these bones are not part of the collection donated to the British Museum.
 The lesions observed on JS 31 are located on the infra-cranial skeleton.
-Our reassessment revealed previously unidentified healed and unhealed projectile impact marks, as well as healed lesions that are most probably the result of earlier interpersonal injuries.
+Our reassessment revealed previously unidentified healed and unhealed projectile impact marks (PIMs), as well as healed lesions that are most probably the result of earlier interpersonal injuries.
 The new unhealed PIMs identified include a puncture with crushing, faulting and flaking of the bone surface on the anterior part of the left scapula and a deep V-shaped drag (2 cm long) on the posterior-medial side of the humerus.
 JS 31 also has a healed fracture of the distal extremity of the right first metacarpal.
 Finally, the right femur offers further evidence of healed lesions, with the presence of a bone callus on the lateral side of the proximal part of the shaft and of a healed projectile wound on the anterior side at midshaft.
 Three previously unidentified embedded lithic chips were found trapped in the healing bulge of the latter.